 At the time of the partition, Manekshaw and Agha Muhammad Yahya Khan were together on the staff of Field Marshal Sir Claude Auchinleck, helping with the extra administrative duties that the partition brought along with it.

 Sam owned a red James motorcycle which Yahya always fancied.
 When the two parted ways after the partition, Yahya offered to buy the motorcycle for a princely sum of Rs 1,000, which he promised to send over from Pakistan.

 As it turns out, Yahya never really got around to sending the money.
 After the 1971 victory, Sam who led India to victory against President Yahya Khan’s Pakistan said:

-(This article has been republished from The Quint’s archives on the occasion of Sam Manekshaw’s death anniversary.
-It was first published on 27 June 2016)
+(This article has been republished from The Quint’s archives on the occasion of Sam Manekshaw’s birth anniversary.
+Originally published on 27 June 2016.)

 Join The Quint on WhatsApp.
 Type “JOIN” and send to 9910181818.